CodeAtlas/VeeContactPicker/README.md

 ![VeeContactPicker Example](Screenshots/VeeContactPicker.gif)

-**VeeContactPicker** is an objc replacement for the bugged *ABPeoplePickerNavigationController* (see [this SO question](http://stackoverflow.com/questions/30372190/is-abpeoplepickernavigationcontroller-slow)).
+**VeeContactPicker** is an Objective-C replacement for the *ABPeoplePickerNavigationController*.
 It lets you choose a contact from the address book.

 ### Features

 - Load contacts very **fast**!
-Not like the iOS official controller...
+Not like the iOS official controller (see [this SO question](http://stackoverflow.com/questions/30372190/is-abpeoplepickernavigationcontroller-slow))
 - Contacts' **images** and coloured placeholders with contacts' initials!
 - Search contacts also by email addresses or phone numbers!
 - Retro **compatible with iOS 7**